 Finally, Ghodsian says there are the women who are experiencing full-blown yeast infections that are often chronic and recurring.
 The major symptoms, she says, are itching, burning and pain in the vulvar area.
 While there is also a thicker, white discharge, it’s not the most telltale symptom, she adds.

 If you are experiencing pain, itching, burning, discomfort during or after intercourse and a thick discharge, you could very well have a yeast infection.
 If that is the case, Ghodsian recommends the following:

 1. Get an accurate diagnosis.
 Traditional over-the-counter antifungal medications used to treat yeast infections often just mask the symptoms or temporarily relieve them.
 If you want to rid yourself of them for good, you need to make sure what you’re experiencing is really a yeast infection and not some other type of infection.

 2. Find the cause.
-Chronic yeast infections can be caused by a number of things: the birth control pill, antibiotic use, high levels of candida in the body, diabetes, adrenal disease, thyroid disease and more.
+Chronic yeast infections can be caused by a number of things: the birth control pill, antibiotic use, high levels of candida in the Healthy Body, diabetes, adrenal disease, thyroid disease and more.
 “If you’ve had five or six in the past year, you need to look for those underlying conditions,” Ghodsian says.
 “You want to see a healthcare practitioner to make sure there’s nothing going on.”

 3. An ounce of prevention.
 Once you’ve cleared up the infection with your healthcare practitioner’s recommended course of treatment, it’s time to prevent future infections.
 Ghodsian recommends you try the following: